Marko-Obradovic/azure-notes/azure-notes.md

     - Cyber attacks protection
     - Provide streamlined security management

+Helps you detect threats across:
+- Azure PaaS services – Detect threats for:
+    - Azure App Service
+    - Azure SQL
+    - Azure Storage Account
+    - etc.
+    Anomaly detection can be performed on Azure activity logs via Microsoft Defender for Cloud Apps.
+- Azure data services – Can:
+    - Classify data in Azure SQL
+    - Create assessments for potential vulnerabilities across Azure SQL and Storage services
+    - Recommend how to mitigate them
+- Networks – Limits exposure to brute force attacks.
+    - Reduce access to virtual machine ports.
+This prevents unwanted access.
+    - Using the just-in-time VM access:
+    > Secure temporary access policies on selected ports, only for authorized users with allowed source IP ranges/IPs

 Automatically monitors and protects Azure services without additional deployment.

 On-premises/other cloud environments are not automatically protected.
 To monitor them, you need: